clojure-grimoire/grimoire/resources/1.4.0/clojure.core/loop/docstring.md

-Evaluates the exprs in a lexical context in which the symbols inthe binding-forms are bound to their respective init-exprs or partstherein.
+Evaluates the exprs in a lexical context in which the symbols in the binding-forms are bound to their respective init-exprs or parts therein.
 Acts as a recur target.